kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig. 3.2.1 -- illustration of a man and a woman in a coffee shop](https://github.com/kenatiod/MUT/blob/main/Fig-3-2-1.png)

-_Bob and Alice meet in the coffee shop across the street from Semparic Systems_
+Bassam and Anh meet in the coffee shop across the street from Semparic Systems.
+They are making progress on the CASPAR project, but the going has been getting tougher.

-Bob: Why am I asking myself, "Where am I"?
+Bassam looked around the shop and tried to focus by asking, "Why am I asking myself, 'Where am I'?"

-Alice: *running her hands through her hair with a sigh* I feel like we're getting bogged down in the deep metaphysics of this whole endeavor.
-If we want to make real progress, we need to start defining some concrete criteria for evaluating understanding.
+Anh ran her hands through her hair with a sigh and said, "I feel like we're getting bogged down in the deep metaphysics of this whole endeavor.
+If we want to make real progress, we need to start defining some concrete criteria for evaluating understanding."

-Bob: You're right, as fascinating as these philosophical questions are, we need a practical framework to move forward with testing Claude's capabilities.
+Bassam nodded and replied, "You're right, as fascinating as these philosophical questions are, we need a practical framework to move forward with testing CASPAR's capabilities."

-Alice: *thinking out loud* Well, maybe we could start by outlining the key components of human understanding that we want to probe in an AI system?
-Things like conceptual reasoning, semantic comprehension, capacity for abstraction and analogy...
+Thinking out loud, Anh looked at a bit of the ceiling decorations and said, "Well, maybe we could start by outlining the key components of human understanding that we want to probe in an AI system?
+Things like conceptual reasoning, semantic comprehension, capacity for abstraction and analogy..."

-Bob: *nodding energetically* Ooh I like where you're headed with that!
-We could map out a cognitive architecture for understanding and then design targeted experiments to assess whether Claude exhibits those same functional components.
+Bassam began nodding energetically and chimed in, "Ooh I like where you're headed with that!
+We could map out a cognitive architecture for understanding and then design targeted experiments to assess whether CASPAR exhibits those same functional components."

-Alice: *smiling* Now you're speaking my language, Bob.
-Let's dive into mapping out what human-like understanding really entails, so we can put Claude through its paces.
+Anh gave Bassam a nice simile and said, "Now you're speaking my language, Bassam.
+Let's dive into mapping out what human-like understanding really entails, so we can put CASPAR through its paces."

-Bob: Oh?
+Bassam shot back, "Oh?
 Something practical?
-Now, *you* are speaking my language.
+Now, *you* are speaking my language."

 (Appendix A3 provides a survey of existing AI evaluation frameworks and their methodologies, as well as a comparative analysis with the proposed testing approach.)